cthunline/cthunline-doc/docs/documentation/deployment/deploy-docker.md

 You will find below an example of `docker-compose.yaml` file and its `.env` companion.

-Edit configuration as you wish then use `docker-compose up -d` to run the container.
+Edit configuration as you wish then use `docker-compose up -d` (or `docker compose up -d` for earlier versions) to run the container.

 ## docker-compose.yml